-Money Flow Index (MFI) is a movement indicator that analyzes both time and price to measure the trading pressure – buying or selling.
+Money Flow Index (MFI) is a movement indicator used in technical analysis that looks at time and price to measure the trading pressure — buying or selling.
 It is also called volume-weighted Relative Strength Index (RSI), as it includes volume, unlike RSI, which only incorporates price.

 The money ratio is used to find out the MFI that oscillates between 0 and 100.
 As the MFI incorporates volume, it can be used for the identification of price extremes and reversals with diverse signals.